 It’s like having a newborn baby again – the nappy changes, the sleeplessness, the bad dreams.

 Family dinners at home became a thing of the past.
 Violet’s appetite was completely destroyed by the cancer and the medication, so she had to be tube fed.
 The constant demands of Violet’s medical regime, the emotional strain and the day-to day cares of life took their toll on everyone.
 Craig took extended leave from work, while Colleen put her studies on hold.

 Life is very different, it’s all about survival.
 We will do anything we need to, to help our precious daughter get better.

-It’s been over a year since Violet was diagnosed.
-A year in which she should have been practicing handstands in the playground and playing with her friends.
+It’s been nearly 2 years since Violet was diagnosed.
+During which time she should have been practicing handstands in the playground and playing with her friends.
 Instead, she’s endured more suffering than most of us will ever experience in our lifetimes.
-If she relapses, there is little hope.
-But research into new treatments could change that.
+She has finished treatment now, but if she relapses there is little hope.
+However, our research into new treatments could change that.

 The research Children’s Cancer Institute is doing will make a real difference.
 One day, they will bring us a cure.
 We need to get behind them and support them.

 Children with cancer have an all-consuming passion for life and Violet is no exception.
-Despite still being tube-fed, Violet has recently taken up roller-skating.
-She is determined to not let cancer stop her having fun.
+Violet has recently taken up roller-skating and is determined to not let cancer stop her having fun.
 Craig and Colleen have worked hard to lighten the load on their family.
 They’ll go to extraordinary lengths to make Violet’s day brighter.